inrupt/docs-pod-browser/source/manage-files.rst

 To switch to another Pod:

 #.
-Click on the :guilabel:`Pod` indicator dropdown on the top left-hand side.
+Click on the :guilabel:`Your Pod` dropdown on the top right-hand side.

 #.
 Select :guilabel:`-> Change Pod`.